 Huawei Says Revenue Jumped 23% Despite Tensions With U.S.

-Chinese tech giant Huawei says its revenue for the first half of 2019 soared 23% from a year ago, even though the U.S. put it on an export blacklist that will effectively ban American companies from providing Huawei with critical components, such as computer chips.
+Chinese tech giant Huawei says its revenue for the first half of 2019 soared 23% from a year ago, even though the U.S. put it on an export blacklist that will effectively ban U.S. companies from providing Huawei with critical components, such as computer chips.

 "Given the situation, you might think things have been chaotic for us," Huawei Chairman Liang Hua said in a statement.
 "But that's far from the case."